yfukai/yfukai-pypitemplate/docs/guide.md

 The configuration file for the Python package is located in the root directory of the project, and named `pyproject.toml`.
-It uses the [TOML] configuration file format, and contains two sections---_tables_ in TOML parlance---, specified in [PEP 517][pep 517] and [518][pep 518]:
+It uses the [TOML] configuration file format and follows [PEP 517][pep 517] and [518][pep 518].
+This template relies on [uv] for packaging and dependency management.

+The file is organised into the following sections:

-- The `build-system` table
-  declares the requirements and the entry point used to build a distribution package for the project.
+- The `[build-system]` table declares the requirements and entry point used to build distribution artifacts.
+  Generated projects use the `uv-build` backend provided by uv.
+- The `[project]` table contains package metadata such as the name, version, authors, and core dependencies.
+- The `[dependency-groups]` table defines optional dependency groups.
-  This template uses [Poetry] as the build system.
+  The template uses the `dev` group for tools needed during development.
-- The `tool` table contains sub-tables where tools can store configuration under their [PyPI] name.
+- Tool-specific configuration is stored in nested `[tool.*]` tables.
+  For example, the template configures [Coverage.py], [ruff], and [mypy] here.

 :::{list-table} Tool configurations in pyproject.toml
 :widths: auto

 - - `tool.coverage`
   - Configuration for [Coverage.py]
-- - `tool.isort`
-  - Configuration for [isort]
 - - `tool.mypy`
   - Configuration for [mypy]
-- - `tool.poetry`
+- - `tool.ruff`
-  - Configuration for [Poetry]
+  - Configuration for [ruff]
+- - `tool.uv`
+  - Additional settings for uv's build backend

 :::

-The `tool.poetry` table
-contains the metadata for your package, such as its name, version, and authors, as well as the list of dependencies for the package.
-Please refer to the [Poetry documentation][pyproject.toml] for a detailed description of each configuration key.

 (version-constraints)=